gmc-code/PC-microbit-micropython/docs/lessons/while_True_loops.rst

     :align: center

 | ``while True:`` loops run forever.
 | Instead of using a condition that returns True or False, ``True`` is used in place of the condition to make the condition always True.
-As a result, the while loop runs forever.
+As a result, the while-loop runs forever.

-| The statements within the loop are indented with the tab key (which is equivalent to 4 spaces) to make those lines part of the while loop.
+| The statements within the loop are indented with the tab key (which is equivalent to 4 spaces) to make those lines part of the while-loop.

 | The ``while True`` loop below scrolls the text ``I never stop`` across the LED display, over and over again.